SkullElf/ABI2API-Alephium/README.md

 Make API requests:
 You can now make GET requests to interact with your smart contract functions.
 Refer to the API documentation for the available endpoints and request formats.

-> TIP: You can use the URL parameter `smartcontractaddress=X` to override the SC address in the same environment, and query SC X using the same ABI JSON
+> TIP 1: You can use the URL parameter `smartcontractaddress=X` to override the SC address in the same environment, and query SC X using the same ABI JSON.

-> TIP: The `NAME` variable is a unique identifier, so make sure it's different in each entry.
+> TIP 2: The `NAME` variable is a unique identifier, so make sure it's different in each entry.

 ## Example
 For your convinience, a couple of APIs are already available in the system's database.
 Open the Manager app to interact with them.